 St Bartholomew’s Church (updated)

-THE ORIGINAL ST SEPULCHRE’S CHURCH Colin Hicks writes: Originally on the site of the graveyard at St Bartholomew’s on the corner of Mount Lane and Westgate, stood a church that was probably built in the 12th century.
-This was round with a circular apse over the altar, a shape associated with the Knights Templar, so… Continue reading St Bartholomew’s Church (updated)
+Originally on the site of the graveyard at St Bartholomew’s on the corner of Mount Lane and Westgate, stood a church that was probably built in the 12th century.
+This was round with a circular apse over the altar, a shape associated with the Knights Templar, so that the church became known as the Temple even though it was never associated with those militant monks.
+New Fishbourne church was probably a chapelry to St Bartholomew at this time.

 The Westgate Brewery (updated)

 The following entry is made up of a number of articles about the Brewery assembled from different sources by Richard Brownfield.
 [Square bracketed numbers and symbols] refer to the footnotes at the end of this post.
-From time to time, we bring in a guest writer to add to the content of our website.
-We… Continue reading The Westgate Brewery (updated)

 History of 23-25 Westgate

-Along with no 25, no 23 is one of a pair of workman’s cottages Roy Morgan writes: “The house is recorded as far back as 1379 and is also mentioned 1570.
+“The house is recorded as far back as 1379 and is also mentioned 1570.
 The pair of cottages are recorded in Land tax from 1780 and are shown on Gardner’s map of 1797”.
-No. 23 specifically occurs twice… Continue reading History of 23-25 Westgate

 History of 21 Westgate

 The history of this property has been constructed by Dr Brownfield from the property’s voluminous Schedule of Deeds, by kind permission of the current owners.
-For the uninitiated (like me), “Messuage” was a term that referred to a dwelling house along with its adjacent buildings and the land used in connection.
-A word from late… Continue reading History of 21 Westgate

 History of 19 Westgate